Guides

 Slugs are the ultimate choice of power for a shotgun.
 Depending on the gauge, slugs may over-penetrate and lead to immense damage, so be careful to make the right decision.

-• Federal Vital-Shok Buckshot 12 Gauge.
-3”, 00 Buckshot with 15 pellets at 1100 fps.
 Federal features a patented spiral stacking process that ensures a dense shot pattern.
 The Vital-Shok shell has more than enough pellets with incredible velocity to down any intruder.
 The Vital-Shok is also great at deer hunting.

 Trap, skeet, and sporting clay have seen skyrocketing interest in the last few years, with plenty of young shooters coming into the sport.
-Look to any quality online retailer, and there are dozens of ammo choices for competition.
+Look at any quality online retailer, and there are dozens of ammo choices for competition.

 Start with the recommendation of experienced shooters and go with either the 7 ½, 8, or 9 shot.
 Gain experience in the trenches and hone in on what suits your style the best.